Determining cancer cells division strategy: Derivation of the population size equation

 \section{Derivation of the population size equation}

-To derive the population size equation in Eq.~\ref{eq:PBE}, we start noting considering the general case of the phase space spanned by state vectors, $\vec{x}=(x_1, x_2.., x_N)$.
-An infinitesimal volume in this N-dimensional space is $\delta V=\delta x_1\delta x_2\cdot...\cdot \delta x_N$, so that the area of each hyper-plane is $\delta A = \frac{\delta V}{\delta x_i}$.
-Finally, we introduce the number of particles in the volume as $\delta N(\vec{x}) = n(\vec{x}) \delta V$, where $n(\vec{x})$ is the particle density.
-Imposing the general balance condition, the accumulation of particles in each volume must equal the flow of particles entering that volume, plus the ones that are generated (e.g. by cell division), minus the ones exiting the volume.
-Thus, one finds that:
+To derive the population size equation in Eq.~\ref{eq:PBE}, we start considering the general case of the phase space spanned by state vectors, $\vec{x}=(x_1, x_2.., x_N)$.
+An infinitesimal volume in this N-dimensional space is $\delta V=\delta x_1\delta x_2\cdot...\cdot \delta x_N$ so that the area of each hyper-plane is $\delta A = \frac{\delta V}{\delta x_i}$.
+Next, we introduce the number of particles in the volume as $\delta N(\vec{x}) = n(\vec{x}) \delta V$, where $n(\vec{x})$ is the particle density.
+Imposing the general balance condition, the accumulation of particles in each volume must equal the flow of particles entering that volume, plus the ones that are generated (e.g. by cell division), minus the ones exiting the volume:

 \beq \frac{\partial}{\partial t} (\delta N) = - \sum_i^N \delta (n u_i)\delta A_i + \mathcal{G}\delta V \eeq